-The majority of visitors to the Yucatan will visit Chichen Itza either on a tour or independently.
-You can arrange Chichen Itza tours from basically anywhere in the Yucatan, the most popular being Chichen Itza tours from Playa del Carmen, Cancun, Tulum, Merida and Valladolid.
+The majority of visitors to the Yucatan Peninsula will visit Chichen Itza on an organized tour.
+You can arrange Chichen Itza tours from basically anywhere in the Yucatan, the most popular being tours from Cancun, Playa del Carmen, Tulum, Merida and Valladolid.

 When to go to Chichen Itza

 As Chichen Itza is such a popular attraction in Mexico, I highly recommend going there as early as you can, so you are waiting in the queue at 8am when the ticket booths open.
 It gets very crowded, so early birds can get photographs of the magnificent temples without other people in the shots.

 Arriving early also means you beat the heat, as there is very little shade around the main pyramid in Chichen Itza.
 The souvenir sellers also arrive at 8am, so if you can get in early you can have some peace and quiet without being constantly hassled to buy something.

 On Sundays, Mexican nationals get free entry to Chichen Itza, so the site will be even busier than on other days of the week.
 Similarly, national holidays and peak times such as Christmas and Easter will be busier too, so try to plan your visit to avoid peak times, otherwise, you will have to battle through the crowds.

 The most popular day of the year to visit Chichen Itza is during the spring and autumn equinox when thousands of people gather to see the snake slithering down the steps of El Castillo Pyramid.
 This would be an incredible sight to behold, but it is incredibly busy.